Dwight Macdonald: Politics

+Macdonald was for a period an organized Trotskyist in the Socialist Workers Party.
+He was part of an opposition grouping to Leon Trotsky which culminated in a split in 1940.
+His split with Trotskyism, including over the Kronstadt rebellion and the defense of the foundations of the Soviet Union, was part of a generalized break with Marxism.

-Macdonald, originally a committed Trotskyist, broke with Leon Trotsky over the Kronstadt rebellion which Trotsky and the Bolsheviks had suppressed in 1921.
-He then moved towards democratic socialism.
-He was opposed to totalitarianism, including fascism and communism, whose defeat he viewed as necessary to the survival of civilization.
-He denounced Joseph Stalin for first encouraging the Poles to anti-Nazi insurrection in the Warsaw Uprising (August–October 1944) and then halting the Red Army at the outskirts of Warsaw to allow the German Army to crush the Poles and kill their leaders, communist and noncommunist.
+Macdonald then moved towards democratic socialism.
+He was opposed to totalitarianism, including fascism and Bolshevism, whose defeat he viewed as necessary to the survival of civilization.
+He denounced Joseph Stalin for first encouraging the Poles to launch an anti-Nazi insurrection — the Warsaw Uprising (August–October 1944) — and then halting the Red Army at the outskirts of Warsaw to allow the German Army to crush the Poles and kill their leaders, communist and noncommunist.

-At the same time, Macdonald was critical of the methods that elected, democratic governments used to oppose totalitarianism.
-In the course of World War II (1939–1945), he suffered from increased fatigue and psychological depression as he observed the progressive horrors of the war, especially the commonplace practice of the bombing of civilian populations and the destruction of entire cities, especially the fire bombing of Dresden (February 1945), and the mistreatment of dehumanized Germans.
-Hence, by the war's end, Macdonald's politics had progressed to pacifism and to libertarian socialism.
+At the same time, Macdonald was fiercely critical of the illiberal policies that elected democratic governments introduced in the name of opposing fascism and Bolshevism.
+Over the course of World War II (1939–1945), he suffered from increased fatigue and psychological depression as he observed the progressive horrors of the war, especially the commonplace practice of the bombing of civilian populations and the destruction of entire cities, in particular the fire bombing of Dresden (February 1945), as well as the mistreatment of German civilians.
+By the war's end, Macdonald's politics had progressed to pacifism and to libertarian socialism.

-In that vein, in debating East–West politics with the writer Norman Mailer in 1952, Macdonald said that if forced to choose a side, he would choose the West because he opposed Stalinism and Soviet communism as the greatest threats to civilization.
+In that vein, when debating East–West politics with the writer Norman Mailer in 1952, Macdonald said that if absolutely forced to choose a side (which he agreed with Mailer was not necessary in most cases but rather only in a limited number), he would reluctantly side with the Western bloc because he regarded Bolshevism as the greatest single threat to civilization worldwide in the post-war era.
 In 1953, he publicly restated that pro-West political stance in the revised edition of the essay "The Root is Man" (1946).
 Nonetheless, in light of the anticommunist witch-hunts that were McCarthyism (1950–1956), he later repudiated such binary politics.
-In 1955, Macdonald became the associate editor for one year of Encounter magazine, a publication sponsored by the Congress for Cultural Freedom, which was a CIA-funded front organisation meant to ideologically influence and control cultural élites in the Cold War (1945–1991) with the Soviet Union.
+In 1955, Macdonald became the associate editor for one year of Encounter magazine, a publication sponsored by the Congress for Cultural Freedom, which was a CIA-funded front organisation meant to ideologically influence and control cultural elites in the Cold War (1945–1991) with the Soviet Union.
 Macdonald did not know that Encounter magazine was a CIA front, and when he learned the fact he condemned CIA sponsorship of literary publications and organizations.
 He had also participated in conferences sponsored by the Congress for Cultural Freedom.